|Overall Rating||Not for us|

 Carving: When I really got it on the outside edges on a hard carve it felt fine and carved like the TRS did which is pretty fun but it was weird getting to them and often the inside edge would have a little grab fight with the outside edge before letting me get over on that edge.
 So yeah it can carve really well once you are there but when transitioning from edge to edge on a carve wasn’t that much fun.

 Speed: Like Peter said it bombs pretty well and feels pretty stable when flat basing at high speeds but on edge or I guess edges it can feel a bit uncomfortable.
+I would hate for the edges to fight one another at higher speeds.
+It could lead to a spectacular accident.

 Switch: Felt pretty much the same either way.